vivaserver/php-nic_ar/README.markdown

 # NicAr Client

 The NicAr Client [Composer](http://getcomposer.org/) package allows to you programatically extract information about any ".ar" (Argentina) domain name.
+This package is also the _official_ PHP client for the [public nic!alert API](http://api.nicalert.com.ar).

 ## Installation